-Copyright of MR Sport for the All-Party Parliamentary Rowing Group.
+Copyright of MR Sport for the All-Party Parliamentary Group for Rowing.

-1. This paper presents the constitution of the All-Party Parliamentary Rowing Group (henceforth, APPGG or “the Group”).
+1. This paper presents the constitution of the All-Party Parliamentary Group for Rowing (henceforth, APPGG or “the Group”).
 It should be read in conjunction with the Guide to the Rules on All-Party Groups, to which it is subservient.

 2. The contents of this document can only be altered by resolution of the Group or to reflect changes to the Rules on All-Party Groups.

 3. The purpose of the Group is to support the sport of rowing.

 4. The APPGG operates in an entirely independent manner and will conduct its business in line with the Rules on All-Party Groups.
 The Group will undertake any activity it sees as necessary to deliver its purpose, including but not limited to deciding any inquiries or activities it considers appropriate and seeking appropriate counsel from any suitable source.